KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_RemoteUpdater.jpg     |
 +---------------------------------------------------------------+

-The *Online Updater* component maintains **sIBL_GUI** and it’s Templates up to date by checking HDRLabs repository for new releases on startup or user request.
+The *Online Updater* Component maintains **sIBL_GUI** and it’s Templates up to date by checking HDRLabs repository for new releases on startup or user request.

 Interactions: